Wisconsin vs. Michigan NCAA Football Odds, Plays and Insights | October 2, 2021

 Michigan Stats and Trends

-- Michigan has played four games, with three wins against the spread.
+- Michigan has three wins against the spread in four games this year.

-- Michigan's games this year have hit the over one time in four opportunities (25%).
+- Michigan's games this year have gone over the point total one time in four opportunities (25%).

-- Michigan is 3-0 against the spread and 3-0 overall when the team scores more than 21.3 points.
+- When Michigan scores more than 21.3 points, it is 3-0 against the spread and 3-0 overall.

-- When Michigan picks up more than 210.3 yards, the team is 3-1 against the spread and 4-0 overall.
+- When Michigan picks up over 210.3 yards, the team is 3-1 against the spread and 4-0 overall.

-- The Wolverines have turned the ball over zero times, two fewer times than the Badgers have forced turnovers (2).
+- The Wolverines have zero giveaways this season, while the Badgers have two takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.